This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of Ralph Lauren's value that present opportunities for upside or downside to the current Trefis price estimate:

 Going forward, we expect some pressure on the company's retail revenue per square foot due to the changing dynamics of the retail market.
 Retail shopping habits are undergoing a slow but steady change, as brands are shifting from pure play (online only or store only) strategies to mixed strategies (bricks-and-clicks), or omni-channel strategies.
 As a result, they are now using stores as only showrooms and warehouses and preferring to sell via their e-commerce platforms.
-This trend could result in a decline in the revenue per square foot figure, however, Ralph Lauren's current strength in its market space means that it should be able to transition to the new trends with ease.
+This trend could result in a decline in the revenue per square foot figure, however, Ralph Lauren's current strength in its market space means that it should be able to transition to the new trends with ease, and in the future the company should witness growth in this driver.

-- Specialty Stores & Other Department Stores EBITDA Margin: Specialty stores & other department stores EBITDA margin declined from 31.8% in 2010 to 25.6% in 2011.
+- Specialty Stores & Other Department Stores EBITDA Margin: Specialty stores & other department stores EBITDA margin declined from 31.95% in 2010 to 25.64% in 2011.
 The decline was primarily due to lower wholesale gross profit margins in the U.S. and Europe, reflecting significant increases in raw material costs.
-However, since then, the figure has continued to rise gradually.
-In 2014, the margin stood at 34.3%.
-We forecast the figure to be at around 36% by the end of our forecast period.
+The figure has continued to rise gradually and in 2014, the margin stood at 34.99%.
+However, in 2015, the margins fell to 32.78%.
+Many clothing makers and big retailers in North America have been struggling as a result of a warmer than usual holiday season and general macroeconomic weakness.
+This has been reflected in the lower margins for 2015.
+Going forward, while we expect the margins to decline in 2016, the figure should return to positive growth thereafter.

 Ralph Lauren is a global leader in the design, marketing, and distribution of premium lifestyle products.
 Its products include apparel, accessories, and fragrance collections for men and women, as well as children's wear and home furnishings.
 The company's brands such as Ralph Lauren, Club Monaco, and Polo are some of the world’s most widely recognizable consumer brands.